Your Relationship Batting Average: Why .333 Might Be Hall of Fame Material

 Grace Buffer’s worked for us.

-In my research for my book – Silver Time Dating: A Godly Pathway to Love After 50 – You’re Not Alone, the most successful couples establish what I call a “grace buffer,” an understanding that neither partner will handle every situation perfectly.
+In my research for my book – Never Settle Again: Your Complete Guide to Lasting Love after 50, the most successful couples establish what I call a “grace buffer,” an understanding that neither partner will handle every situation perfectly.

 This doesn’t mean lowering standards or accepting harmful behavior.
 It means recognizing that growth, forgiveness, and repair are ongoing processes, not one-time achievements.